nagelkl/clion_embedded/README.md

 ### Cross- gcc- toolchain for ARM
 A gcc based cross- tool- chain for ARM microcontrolers can be obtained free of charge directly from [ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).

-Install the Toolchain suitable for your platform.
+Install the Toolchain for the windows host.

 After installing, check if the tools are available on your PATH: Open a terminal and type